graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Result Coercion**

-In all of the above result coercion, {null} was considered a valid value.
+In all of the above result coercions, {null} was considered a valid value.
 To coerce the result of a Non-Null type, the coercion of the wrapped type should be performed.
 If that result was not {null}, then the result of coercing the Non-Null type is that result.
 If that result was {null}, then a field error